LLMs as Workers in Human-Computational Algorithms? Replicating Crowdsourcing Pipelines with LLMs: Discussion and Conclusion

 \section{Discussion and Conclusion}

-In this work, we study whether LLMs can be used to replicate crowdsourcing pipelines through a course assignment.
-We show that the modern models can indeed be used to simulate human annotation in these advanced ``human computation algorithms,'' but the success and effectiveness of replication varies widely depending on the nature of subtasks.
-Further, LLMs' performance and modes of failure can be unintuitive, and they lack the ability to take advantage of multimodal cues that enable human workers to reliably annotate data.
+In this study, we explore using LLMs to replicate crowdsourcing pipelines in a course assignment.
+We find that while modern models can simulate human annotation to some extent in "human computation algorithms," their success varies widely based on task complexity.
+LLMs often perform unpredictably and struggle with multimodal cues crucial for accurate human annotation.

 Our qualitative findings indicate two important points: First, examining LLMs within established pipelines or workflows allows for a more straightforward understanding of their strengths and weaknesses, as different pipeline components have different requirements.
 Second, when utilizing LLMs to simulate human computation, it is advantageous to not only focus on the inherent alignment between human and LLM outputs but also consider aligning additional scaffolds.
 This involves adapting existing techniques that tackle challenges such as misinterpretation of instructions by humans, noise in human responses, and the need to incorporate multi-modal constraints for humans.
 Still, due to the setup of the course assignment, the LLM chain qualities varied greatly by students' efforts and expertise.
 In addition, given the restricted sample size, quantitative analyses would have yielded limited significance.
-Future work can look into more systematic investigations on what components of crowdsourcing pipelines could benefit from the use of LLM annotation, and which should continue to be annotated by humans.
+Future research could systematically explore which crowdsourcing pipeline components benefit from LLM versus human involvements.

-From an education perspective, we found having students interact with LLMs actually helped calibrate their confidence in these models --- Many students conveyed their frustration when LLMs did not perform as effectively or reliably as they had anticipated.
+From an education perspective, we found having students interact with LLMs helped calibrate their confidence in these models---Many students conveyed their frustration when LLMs did not perform as reliably as they had anticipated.
 We hope the work can inspire future exploration on allowing students to interact with LLMs and gain awareness of these models' mistakes, thereby facilitating a constructive learning process and preventing excessive reliance on LLMs.

-We open-source the assignment design and student responses at \opensourceurl.
+\begin{acks} The work was supported by gift funds from the OpenAI Research Credit Program and Amazon Research.
+We thank the reviewers for their constructive feedback on the paper. \end{acks}